Koromix/rygel/web/rekkord.org/pages/protect.md

 TODO

-# Restrict keyfiles
+# Restricted keyfiles

 The master key can do everything.
-It is possible to create restricted keyfiles with limited capabilities; these keyfiles only contain the encryption keys needed to perform the correspond action, and nothing else.
+It is possible to create restricted keyfiles with limited capabilities; these keyfiles only contain the encryption keys needed to perform the corresponding action, and nothing else.

 At the moment, Rekkord supports three kinds of restricted keyfiles: